The Library supports Open Access (OA) and can assist University of Waterloo authors and researchers who wish to make their work freely available.

 There are two routes to making your work open access at Waterloo:

-You may be able to make your work publicly available by providing access to the peer-reviewed manuscript (or post-print) after publishing your work in a subscription journal.
-Your publisher will have a policy outlining how you are able to self-archive your work; these policies may include restrictions on when you can self-archive the paper (an embargo) and where (for example, not-for-profit subject and institutional repositories).
+You may be able to make your work publicly available by providing access to the peer-reviewed manuscript version (or post-print) after publishing your work in a subscription journal.
+More information about the different versions of journal articles is available on the UWSpace Guide.
+Your publisher will have a policy outlining how you are able to deposit your work; these policies may include restrictions on when you can deposit the paper (an embargo) and where (for example, not-for-profit subject and institutional repositories).
 For more information on what rights you have in re-using your work, see the Author rights guide.

 it’s free; you avoid Open Access article processing charges (APCs)